 “A laid-back countryside escape near Essaouira for couples, families and friends; beautiful garden, spa and pools”

 Inside the imposing façade, plant-filled courtyards and tranquil water features give a refreshing, inside-out feel.
-Rooms and suites are classically Moroccan in style, with traditional tiled floors, antique furniture and time-worn doors.
+Rooms, Suites and Villas are classically Moroccan in style, with traditional tiled floors, antique furniture and time-worn doors.
 It’s only 15 years old, but already feels rooted here.
 The beaches and medina of Essaouira are 15 minutes away, but the happy vibe, slick service and genuine warmth make it hard to tear yourself away.

 - Sensational botanical gardens bursting at the seams with colour against the bright blue sky; absolutely stunning on our 2018 revisit

 - All pools are heated to 28C, so you can swim year round

 - A wonderful balance between a family haven and a couples' retreat; adult-only areas include a pool, dining room and candlelit hammam spa